 49-01-02-04.
 Grounds for discipline.
-A licensed massage therapists may be subject to disciplinary action by the board for any of the grounds authorized in North Dakota Century Code chapter 43-25, including:

-- Failure by the licensee to identify himself or herself before beginning the massage and failure to provide sufficient supervision of massage by students; or - Commission of one or more acts which indicate the licensee lacks good moral character and is therefore ineligible to be licensed by the board, including: - a.
-Engaging in criminal conduct involving the client as a victim; and - Initiating or engaging in any sexual conduct, sexual activities, or sexualizing behavior involving a current massage client of the licensee, even if the client attempts to sexualize the relationship.
+A licensed massage therapist may be subject to disciplinary action by the board for any of the grounds authorized in North Dakota Century Code chapter 43-25, including:

-Consuming alcohol while providing massage services or with a client in a professional setting including a massage establishment.
-A professional setting means an area where the environment is set up with equipment and supplies for providing massage.
+1. Failure by the licensee to identify himself or herself before beginning the massage;

-History: January 1, 2001.
+- 4.2. and failure Failure as an instructor to provide sufficient supervision of massage by students; or - 2.3.
+Commission of one or more acts which indicate the licensee lacks good moral character and is therefore ineligible to be licensed by the board, including: - a.
+Engaging in criminal conduct involving the client as a victim; - Initiating or engaging in any sexual conduct, sexual activities, or sexualizing behavior involving a current massage client of the licensee, even if the client attempts to sexualize the relationship; and - c.
+Consuming alcohol while providing massage services or with a client in a professional setting, including a massage establishment.
+A professional setting means an area where the environment is set up with equipment and supplies for providing massage. - d.
+Intentionally viewing a completely or partially disrobed client, or disregarding proper draping procedures in the course of treatment if the viewing is not legitimately related to treatment under current practice standards. - e.
+Having had a license revoked or suspended, or other disciplinary action taken, or an application for licensure refused, revoked, or suspended by the proper authorities of another state, territory, or country. - f.
+Failing to report to the board when there is direct knowledge of any unprofessional, incompetent, or illegal acts that appear to be in violation of this North Dakota Century Code chapter 43-25 or any rules established by the board. - g.
+Failure to apply massage based on current standards of practice.